ludwig-cf/ludwig-cf.github.io/outputs/diagnostic.rst

 Here the total density reported against ``[rho]`` should be :math:`\rho_0` per fluid site (the total fluid volume for the system in the case that :math:`\rho_0` is unity).
-Maximum and minimum density should alert the user to any signifigant deviation from the Mach number constraint which means that the density should be close to :math:`\rho_0` throughout the fluid.
+Maximum and minimum density should alert the user to any significant deviation from the Mach number constraint which means that the density should be close to :math:`\rho_0` throughout the fluid.
 The same statistics are reported for compositional order ``[phi]``.
 Net composition